 Mood rings often display the above colors of amber, black and gray when there is less blood flow to our skin, resulting in a cooler temperature, particularly in the fingers and other extremities.
 This reduced blood flow to the skin can be due to the emotions of stress and anxiety.
 When stressed our bodies tend to send more blood to the internal organs, therefore less blood is flowing to the skin and fingers.

 - Yellow – Unsettled, uncertainty, indecisive, perhaps anxious.

 - Brown – Feeling pressured or anxious, yet still relatively controlled.

 The most common colors that mood rings display is either blue or green, these colors often represent a normal body temperature or mood.

 The default colors of mood rings also differ depending on how each individual ring is made.
 The balance of the thermochromic pigments and differing materials used in each ring will often display different colors for different moods, therefore temperatures.

 The liquid crystals that are used in mood rings have a particular sensitivity to temperature changes.
 The temperature will determine the rotation and material makeup of the crystals, as the crystals rotate and change they reflect different wavelengths or colors.

 The technology soon moved beyond just rings to other forms of jewelry, such as necklaces.
 A mood necklace will also display different results because your chest is often much warmer than your fingers.

 Mood Rings Final Thoughts

 When it comes to determining and displaying actual emotions/moods, they shouldn’t be assigned with too much importance on their accuracy.
-The idea of color changing and interactive jewelry that potentially displays a person’s mood has proved to be a popular and interesting creation.
+However, the idea of color changing and interactive jewelry, that potentially displays a person’s mood has proved to be a popular and interesting creation.